 Breaking free from Good Girl Conditioning is a team effort that calls for awareness, support, and some serious structural changes.
 We're rewriting the narrative, challenging the norms, and reclaiming our power.

 Here are some strategies for dismantling this harmful conditioning in work contexts.

 1. Recognising that this is a problem for you

 Because our conditioning is so endemic, we often don't realise it's even there.
+I didn't for such a long time.
 So step one is working out what it is and how it's impacting you.
 Is your conditioning getting in your way or holding you back?
 Asking yourself questions and reflecting on this is the first stage to overcoming it.